Corrections

 Elaborations

 It is possible to test for indistinguishability using MLM.
 Click here to download a document that describes how to do this.
+One might also want to consider a model of Partial Distinguishability: Actor and partner effects are equal for the two members but the intercepts and error variances may differ.

-When conducting an APIM within multilevel modeling, one may wish to know the standardized or Beta weight.
+When conducting an APIM within multilevel modeling, one may wish to know the standardized or beta weight.
 One can use the Z-score option in SPSS on the pairwise data set.
 To this click: Analyze, Descriptive, then select the variables you want Z scored, and then click the box "save Z scores".
 One then runs the analysis using these new variables.

 Data and Files